Innovate like Amazon: The 7-step innovation framework

 Hire builders

-Amazon seeks employees that are curious and eager to create new things.
-People that challenge the status quo and strive for new methods to tackle problems.
+Amazon seeks employees who are curious and eager to create new things.
+People who challenge the status quo and strive for new methods to tackle problems.

 Organize Builders into Teams That Are as Separable and Autonomous as Possible